ahahn94/ComicLib/README.md

-## Disclaimer

-This software is still in alpha stage.
-It contains all features planned for version 1 and passed basic testing (using the included example library).
-It is currently in extended testing (testing against my private library to find bugs that may not occur when using the example library).
-This readme will be updated at the time version 1 is released.

-ComicLib is a complete rewrite of ComicDB, adding many new features and a better software architecture and usability.

-**The ComicLib API Version 1 may still change.
-Have a look at the** [API documentation](https://documenter.getpostman.com/view/5715403/S1a35U3H) **if something breaks.**

 # ComicLib

 ComicLib is a self-hosted personal comics library.
 It is a web-app, so you can view and download your comics collection on your PC, smartphone or tablet via your preferred internet browser.